 Note 1.
-Class "F" fly ash shall be used when fly ash is required to reduce the heat of hydration of mass concrete.
+Class "F" fly ash shall be used when fly ash is required to reduce the heat of hydration.

 Note 2.
-The maximum substitution rate shall be twenty-five percent by weight {mass} when the ambient temperature is 45 $^\circ F$ or below.
+The maximum substitution rate shall be twenty-five percent by weight {mass} when the ambient temperature is 45 °F or below.